-At their option, employees may elect to receive pay or compensatory time credit at the rate of one and one half (1-1/2) their regular rate of pay.
+At their option, employees may elect to receive pay or compensatory time credit at the rate of time-and one-half (1-1/2) their regular rate of pay.

-K. Positions Filled in Temporary or Acting Capacity:

-- 1. When members of this Association are assigned by the Employer to fill a position in a higher rank classification in an acting capacity, they shall be entitled to the salary pertaining thereto, but not less than fifteen dollars (\$15.00) per shift.
+- J. Positions Filled in Temporary or Acting Capacity: - 1.
+When members of this Union are assigned by the City to fill a position in a higher rank classification in an acting capacity, they shall be entitled to the salary pertaining thereto, but not less than fifteen dollars (\$15.00) per shift.
 This subsection shall not apply on those occasions when a sergeant is assigned to fill the Officer-In-Charge Position in an Acting Capacity. - 2.
-When a sergeant works a minimum of one (1) hour or more as an Acting Officer-In-Charge, he/she shall be paid two dollars (\$2.25) per hour for all time worked in such capacity.
+When a sergeant works a minimum of one (1) hour or more as an Acting Officer-In-Charge, he/she shall be paid two dollars and twenty-five cents (\$2.25) per hour for all time worked in such capacity.

-L. Field Training:
+K. Field Training:

-- 1. When members of the Association are actively engaged in performing the duties of Field Training Officers, they shall be granted one (1) hour of straight pay for each eight (8) hours that a Field Training Officer has a probationary officer.
-This amount can be prorated for working a partial day. - 2.
-When members of this Association are actively engaged in performing the duties of Detective Training or Investigator Training, they shall be granted one (1) day off with pay for each of the designated Field Training Evaluation Periods in which they are involved. - 3.
-When members of this Association are actively engaged in performing the duties of Field Training Supervisors, they shall be granted one (1) day off with pay for each of the designated Field Training Periods in which they are involved.
-Members assigned as Field Training Supervisor shall also receive one (1) additional eight (8) hour day of pay at straight time for monitoring and completing all necessary paperwork for all (regardless of how many) probationary officers, functioning in a solo patrol capacity, are assigned to them.
+- 1. When members of the Union are actively engaged in performing the duties of Field Training Officers, they shall be granted one (1) hour of straight pay for each eight (8) hours that a Field Training Officer has a probationary officer.
+This amount can be prorated for working a partial day.
+Field Training Officers assigned to pre-hire candidate ride-a-longs shall also be compensated as stated above. - 2.
+When members of this Union are actively engaged in performing the duties of Detective Training or Investigator Training, they shall be granted one (1) day off, with pay, for each of the designated Field Training Evaluation Periods in which they are involved. - 3.
+When members of this Union are actively engaged in performing the duties of Field Training Supervisors, they shall be granted one (1) day off with pay for each of the designated Field Training Periods in which they are involved.
+Members assigned as Field Training Supervisors shall also receive one (1) additional eight (8) hour day of pay at straight time for monitoring and completing all necessary paperwork for all (regardless of how many) probationary officers, functioning in a solo patrol capacity, are assigned to them.
 Payment for these services will be on the last paycheck of each year and will be contingent upon the completion of monthly evaluations on time and turning these evaluations in to the Field Training Officer Coordinator, for all probationary officers assigned to them. - 4.
 All days off with pay taken pursuant to this section shall be taken off at a mutually agreed time as decided by the affected member and the Chief of Police.
-Under no circumstances shall pay be granted in lieu of time off provided in this section.
+Under no circumstances shall pay be granted in lieu of time off provided in this section. - 5.
+All time earned pursuant to this section shall be taken/used by the end of the following year in which the time was earned at mutually agreed upon time as decided by the affected member and the Chief of Police or his/her designee.

-M. Senior Patrol Officer, Detective, Sergeant, and Investigator Additional Pay:
+L. Senior Patrol Officer, Detective, Sergeant, and Investigator Additional Pay: